Seeing Through the Chain: Mitigate Hallucination in Multimodal Reasoning Models via CoT Compression and Contrastive

-By conducting contrastive preferences over the holistic output distribution, we guide the model to generate well-formed and faithful responses with robust CoTs and final answers.
+By additionally conducting contrastive preference optimization over the holistic output distribution, we guide the model to generate well-formed and faithful responses with both robust CoTs and final answers.

-In addition, existing studies \cite{wang2024mdpo} have observed that the probability of preferred responses may decrease because DPO focuses on relative preferences.
+Furthermore, existing studies \cite{wang2024mdpo} have observed that the probability of preferred responses may decrease optimization because DPO essentially focuses on relative preferences.
 Similarly, we introduce the anchor regularization to constrain the positive reward above a predefined threshold $\delta$:

-where $\lambda_{\mathrm{DPO}}$ is the hyperparameter that balances the contributions of two loss terms.
-With these designed loss terms, the overall optimization objective can be formulated as:
+where $\lambda_{\mathrm{DPO}}$ balances the contributions of two loss terms.
+With all the above loss terms, the overall optimization objective can be formulated as:

 where $\lambda_{\textrm{Anc}}$ controls the influence of anchor loss $\mathcal{L}_{\mathrm{Anc}}$.